JesusFernandoRios/ReadmeGenerator/README.md

 ![Screenshot](screenshot.png)

 ## Description
-This application was created with developers in mind.
+This Command-line application was created with developers in mind.
 It will help create professional README files with ease by just filling out several prompts using Inquirer on Node.
 The prompts are a set of questions regarding a description, installation guide, licence, etc.

 ## Installation Guide